Caracioly/Critei/README.md

-# Critei - TWoW 1.12 addOn
+# Critei - Vanilla / TWoW v1.12 addOn

-An simple way to share your highest damage with your friends
+A simple way to share your highest damage with your friends
-- **Sends a Yell message when you beat you previously higher crit**
+- **Sends a Yell message when you beat your previously higher crit**
-- **Play VineBoom when your higher crit is beat**
+- **Play VineBoom sound effect when you Yell that message above** -**VineBoom also plays when someone next you with the addon gets a crit**
-- **Also work with heals**
+- **Also works with heals**

+### In-game commands:
 Print your current higher crit.
 ```shell
 /topcrit or /tc